Earth-And-Moon/Starship-UI-Expansion/README.md

 - Telemetry is designed to be identical to the one used on Flights 1 to 8.
 - somewhat customizable (fuel resource name, etc.)
 - if (contact with) a vehicle stage is lost, it will grey out the corresponding telemetry shortly after.
+- starship-cmn.ks can be useful for your own launch scripts